Seven of Wands

 The issue may also be between you and external competitors.

-In either case you need to consider what you stand to lose by backing down and defend what you believe to be right.
+In either case, you need to consider what you stand to lose by backing down and defend what you believe to be right.

-As with all such conflicts it will be important to set boundaries and stick to them.
+As with all such conflicts, it will be important to set boundaries and stick to them.

 You may be feeling overwhelmed by new responsibilities.
-Although backing down is an option, consider carefully whether this undermines the position you spent so long getting to and whether you are giving up things that will make you unhappy or cause continued conflict for the future.
+Although backing down is an option, consider carefully whether this undermines the position you spent so long getting to and whether you are giving up things that will make you unhappy or cause continued conflict in the future.

 At the same time, ensure that you are not damaging your position by being too aggressive.
-It is possible to not budge but doing it with patience!
+It is possible to not budge, but doing it with patience!

-There will be a need to face difficult health problems head on rather than ignore what your body is telling you and hoping the matter will sort itself out.
+There will be a need to face difficult health problems head on, rather than ignore what your body is telling you and hoping the matter will sort itself out.

-Do not ignore your body if you are being called to defend yourself in other areas of your life and remember your health is often your shield in many situations.
+Do not ignore your body if you are being called to defend yourself in other areas of your life, and remember your health is often your shield in many situations.
 A well body creates a strong mind that can defend itself better.

-You may be feeling vulnerable because of health issues plus a need to defend your position in other spheres of your life.
+You may be feeling vulnerable because of health issues, plus a need to defend your position in other spheres of your life.
 Illness or the lack of focus it creates may be making you back down or not put up a fight at all.

 You will face criticism for your beliefs or how you implement them.